gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 **Azion CLI**: serves as the interface for user interaction and is responsible for formatting and returning the data to the user.

-**GraphQL API**  handles the incoming requests (communicates with beholder) and retrieves the requested data.
+**GraphQL API**: handles the incoming requests (communicates with beholder) and retrieves the requested data.

 ---